CSS Typed OM: Use Typed Values Instead of CSS Strings

 console.log(w.toString()); // "100px"

 The value is a proper JavaScript object.
 You access the number directly as .value and the unit as .unit.
+Calling .toString() gives you back the CSS string representation, so you can pass it to any API that expects a string.

-Checking and Deleting Properties
+Checking and deleting properties

 el.attributeStyleMap.has('width'); // → true